harvard-lil/capstone/README.md

     $ yarn add --dev package

-After changing package.json or yarn.lock, you should run `fab update_docker_image_version` to ensure that docker users get the updates, but note that Circle CI will take care of building JS assets and updating the Docker image version.

 *Yarn and docker:* `yarn` will also work inside docker-compose:

     $ docker-compose run web yarn build